Ahmed-Nasr-hassan/demo-app-devops/README.md

 2. Tags it with both `latest` and the commit short hash
 3. Pushes to DockerHub
 4. Updates the Kubernetes deployment file with the new image tag

-### CD: argocd app
+### CD: ArgoCD Application
-watch changes to k8s-yaml/demo-app and apply if change done.
+Watch changes to k8s-yaml/demo-app and apply if change done.

 ### Terraform Pipeline

 The Terraform pipeline (`terraform.yml`) is triggered on: